Top 8 Best XC Bikes | The best cross country mountain bikes ridden & reviewed

 Despite all the advancements, the Spark still relies on a handlebar remote and two cables to control its suspension.
 You’ll need to use the remote a lot to get the most out of it too, since the pedalling performance is deliberately soft and drivetrain-neutral in the full travel ‘Descend’ position.
 If you’re not a fan of remotes, then the Spark won’t be the bike for you.

 If you’re happy to flip levers though, and you can live with the internal cable routing through the headset, the Spark offers adaptable performance that makes it both a brilliant technical climber and a fun descender.
 The plush suspension and low-hanging BB allows you to rip through turns, providing traction and comfort in situations that can scare lesser bikes.
-It really is impressive, and it all adds up to create the most capable XC race we’ve ever tested.
+It really is impressive, and it all adds up to create one of the most capable XC race bikes we’ve ever tested.
 Get the full story in our Scott Spark RC review.

 Giant Anthem